 How to Start a Small Paper Shredding Business

 With increased regulations aiming to reduce the danger of identity theft, paper shredding offers a wonderful business opportunity for someone looking to establish a profitable small business.
 As in starting any recycling business, there are a number of considerations.
-This article describes all the basic steps for you to start a small paper shredding business, a segment of the paper recycling sector that offers entrepreneurial opportunities.

 Step Two: Understand Investment Requirements